Electron-affinity difference distributions as an organizing principle for superconductivity, enabling the discovery of PtPb$_3$Bi: Neural networks

 The proposed neural network is specifically designed to process and classify histogram-like data, where individual features are represented as distributions across discrete bins.
 The architecture leverages a combination of convolutional and fully connected layers to extract meaningful relationships both within and across multiple histogram representations.
 Initially, a convolutional module processes the bin-wise data for each feature independently, employing a 1D convolutional layer with a kernel size of 3 and padding of 1, paired with batch normalization and ReLU activation.
 We use $N_{\rm F}=64$ convolutional filters.
 This configuration is suitable for histograms as it captures local relationships between adjacent bins (e.g., trends or smooth transitions in the distribution), while batch normalization ensures stable training dynamics.
 Furthermore, the network explicitly incorporates the weighted contribution of bin centers and counts, encoding additional spatial information about the histogram beyond the raw bin heights.

 The outputs of the convolutional module are flattened into a single feature vector, combining all histogram properties.
 Each histogram is represented by a vector of dimension $N_{\rm F}=64$, leading to an overall feature vector of size $N_{\rm F}\times N_{\rm histograms}$.
 Fully connected layers are then used to transform this high-dimensional representation into lower-dimensional feature embeddings, facilitating global interactions across all input properties.
 We use two fully connected layers, the first one with 150 neurons and the second with 32 neurons.
 For the classification task (SC vs. non-SC), the network concludes with a sigmoid activation function, producing a probability score suitable for binary classification.
 For the $T_c$ prediction task, the last output is not passed through a sigmoid, since it should return a continuous number.
+This process is illustrated in Fig.~\figref{fig:ML-workflow}{b}.